Damn Monday, straight to the fiery pits of hell.

 "Oh my god, you better not still be in bed right now."
 My best friend's voice came through the speaker painfully loud.

-My eyes snapped open in horror as I looked over at my digital alarm clock.
+I rolled onto my back, trying not to drift back off to sleep as I held my phone to my ear.
+An annoyed "Hello?" brought me back to consciousness, and I fully processed what was just said.
+My eyes snapped open in horror, and I looked over at my digital alarm clock with dread.
 It was 7:42 AM, Monday morning, and school started at 8:00.

 "Okay, okay I'm going!"
 I yelled, forcing myself to fully wake up as I tossed my phone aside.
 I shot up and ran to my closet, now completely in panic mode.

-I decided on a long sleeved purple shirt and blue jeans, barely having my zipper pulled up before I dashed to the bathroom to brush my teeth.
+I decided on a long sleeved maroon shirt and blue jeans, barely having my zipper pulled up before I dashed to the bathroom to brush my teeth.
 I silently thanked the universe I had decided to shower the night before.
-After putting on deodorant and pulling up my golden-blonde hair into a messy bun, I grabbed my school bag and ran down the stairs.
+After putting on deodorant and pulling up my golden-blonde hair into a haphazard bun, I grabbed my school bag and ran down the stairs.

-I pulled on ankle boots over my jeans and slid on my black jacket, figuring my mom would understand why I didn't say goodbye as I ran out the door.
+I pulled on black boots over my jeans and slid on my jacket, figuring my mom would understand why I didn't say goodbye as I ran out the door.

 The harsh December air was biting at my face as I ran across my frost covered driveway, and I breathed a sigh of relief when I slid into Lauren's car where the heater was blasting.